nsacyber/RandPassGenerator/README.md

 # RandPassGenerator
 RandPassGenerator 1.3.1

 The RandPassGenerator Java application is a simple command-line utility for generating random passwords, passphrases, and raw keys.
 It is designed very conservatively to ensure that the random values it provides offer full cryptographic strength requested by the user.

+### Build Information

+To build the RandPassGenerator jar file, use the Oracle Java SDK; any recent version should be fine.

+Go to the directory containing build.xml, and run ant as shown below.

+	ant jar

+This will create build/jar/PassGenerator.jar.
+Copy the jar file to somewhere convenient where you want to generate passwords or passphrases.

+	cp build/jar/PassGenerator.jar $HOME

 ### Usage Information

 To use RandPassGenerator, you'll need the Oracle Java Runtime Environment; any recent version should be sufficient, but at a minimum version 9 is recommended.

-The RandPassGenerator can also run from a terminal or console.
+The RandPassGenerator can run from a terminal or console.
 The command-line syntax is simple:

-	java -jar RandPassGenerator.jar  [options]
+	java -jar PassGenerator.jar  [options]

 ### Options